nickdichev/nickdichev.github.io/_posts/2019-05-11-huffman-elixir-part2.md

 date: 2019-05-11
 ---

-My [previous blog post](https://nickdichev.com/blog/2019/05/04/huffman-elixir-part1) introduced to the Huffman algorithim and the data structures used to implement it.
+My [previous blog post](https://nickdichev.com/blog/2019/05/04/huffman-elixir-part1) introduced to the Huffman algorithm and the data structures used to implement it.
 Be sure to check out that post if you missed it!

 In this post we will be exploring how to leverage these data structures and some interesting feature of Elixir to complete the implementation of the Huffman algorithm.
 The features we will be using are: binary pattern matching, iolists, streams, and recursion.